An AHRQ Initiative

 What additional support has AHRQ given to PBRNs?

 - Annual PBRN Meeting—AHRQ provides funding for a 3-day conference dedicated to advancing PBRN research through presentations, workshops, and networking.
-For more information, visit the Practice-Based Research Networks (PBRNs) Web site.
+Select for more information on PBRNs.

 - PBRN Resource Center—The PBRN RC is a collaborative effort among participating PBRNs, through the support of Abt Associates, the MacColl Center for Health Care Innovation at Group Health Research Institute, the NIATx Foundation, and a variety of technical experts.
 The mission of the PBRN RC is to support AHRQ in providing resources and assistance to all registered primary care PBRNs engaged in clinical and health services research.
 The PBRN RC staff and experts provide support to registered PBRNs through information resources, Web-based collaborative space, group learning experiences, and research tools.
 The PBRN RC encourages iterative information sharing among PBRNs along the continuum from idea development to preliminary work to dissemination of published final products.
 The PBRN RC is also working to identify innovative, sustainable strategies and approaches to support primary care PBRNs in developing the capacity to fulfill dual roles as both research and learning networks.
 Contact the Resource Center at PBRN@abtassoc.com.